codemagic-ci-cd/codemagic-docs/content/getting-started/building-an-ionic-app.md

         script: |
           # npx cap copy # <- use this is you don't need to update native dependencies
           npx cap sync # <- update native dependencies and copy web assets to native project
-      - name: Set up keychain to be used for codesigning using Codemagic CLI 'keychain' command
+      - name: Set up keychain to be used for code signing using Codemagic CLI 'keychain' command
         script: |
           keychain initialize
       # - name: Set up Provisioning profiles from environment variables (Use with manual code signing)